 Price: £33 ($41)

-Description: “A chemical UV filter-free mineral sunscreen offering clean protection to skin and the planet, against UVA/UVB rays and free radicals.
+Description: “A chemical UV filter-free mineral sunscreen offering clean protection to the skin and the planet, against UVA/UVB rays and free radicals.
 Suitable for daily use, the mattifying and vegan formula is infused with antioxidant-rich Passion Fruit Extract to help support the skin’s natural defence against free radicals, and Rice Starch to leave the skin mattified.
 Plus, 22% non-nano naturally derived Zinc Oxide offers broad spectrum protection and sits gently on the skin’s surface acting as a physical barrier against sun rays, whilst helping to limit irritation.”

 Sunscreens for the body (and face)